 - Recent reviews of Damn Great Empires! at Contemporary Political Theory, Theory & Event, Perspectives on Politics, and Political Theory.

 Recent and Upcoming Talks

 - Pragmatism Working Group, Center for Cultural Analysis.
 Rutgers University, Oct 2017

-- "Beyond Birmingham: King, Disobedience, and Power" Political Theory Colloquium, Department of Politics.
+- "Beyond Birmingham: King, Disobedience, and the Powers of Non-Violence" Political Theory Colloquium, Department of Politics.
 University of Virginia, September 2017

 - "Gandhi and the Genealogy of Civil Disobedience," Philosophy and Social Science.
 Academy of Sciences of the Czech Republic, May 2017